Saturday, September 23, 2023

 Then something happened.

 For days I could not stop thinking about this movie.
 I kept turning it over and over in my head.
-So, I had to watch it again, and while the last half still felt routine, it worked better this second time because of the situation (aside from the haunting) that Stenio found himself in, something I now realized was more terrifying than an angry ghost coming after him.
+So, I had to watch it again, and while the last half still felt routine, it worked better this second time because of the situation that Stenio found himself in, something I now realized was more terrifying than an angry ghost coming after him.

-Just after the tragedy brought on by Stenio’s actions, the corpses that communicate with him in the morgue start treating him differently.
-They inform Stenio, in no uncertain terms, that he has misused the special gift he was given, taking information from the dead and using it for revenge.
-Because of this, he is a marked man on the “other side”, a cursed individual, and retribution is waiting to unleash its fury on him in the afterlife.
+Just after the tragedy brought on by Stenio, the corpses that communicate with him in the morgue start treating him differently.
+They inform Stenio, in no uncertain terms, that he misused this special gift he was given, taking information from the dead and using it to exact revenge.
+Because of this, he is now a marked man on the “other side”, a cursed individual, and retribution is waiting to unleash its fury on him in the afterlife.

-It’s kind of like the Freddy Krueger effect.
-I touched on in my write-up of 1984’s The Nightmare on Elm Street, where I said Freddy was perhaps the scariest of the ‘80s slasher villains because you could not outrun him, you could not outlast him.
-Keep out of the woods, and Jason Voorhees won’t get you (at least not until he went to Manhattan).
+It’s kind of like the Freddy Krueger effect I touched on in my write-up of 1984’s The Nightmare on Elm Street, where I said Freddy was perhaps the scariest of the ‘80s slasher villains because you could not outrun him, you could not outlast him.
+Keep out of the woods, and Jason Voorhees won’t get you (until he went to Manhattan).
 But you will fall asleep at some point.
 You cannot stay awake forever.
 Which means Freddy need only wait you out… you will go to him.

 It’s the same for poor Stenio.
 One day, he will die.
 Even if he lasts another 70 years, death is inevitable.
 And he will face the terrible wrath he has brought upon himself.

-Though I was still underwhelmed by some of the movie’s more mundane scare scenes, Stenio’s fate hit me harder the second time around.
+I was still underwhelmed by some of the movie’s more mundane scare scenes, but Stenio’s ultimate fate hit me harder the second time around.
 He has something terrible hanging over his head, making his situation seem totally hopeless.

 To his credit, he does not despair.
 He now lives to protect Lara and his kids.
 But even that won’t save him in the end.
 Stenio is doomed.